-Veterinary Technician Online Programs
+Veterinary Tech Online Programs

-Most online vet tech programs can be completed within three years, and students may be able to take a combination of distance and on-site courses, if desired.
 Hands-on clinical experiences are usually undertaken at an approved veterinary site near the student, though it's important to note that some schools limit clinical sites to specific states, or they may not be able to offer distance education to students in certain states.

-The few bachelor's programs available for aspiring veterinary technologists may allow students to specialize in a course of study, such as vet hospital management, equine studies, companion animals and advanced clinical applications.
+The few online bachelor's programs available for aspiring veterinary technologists may allow students to specialize in a course of study, such as vet hospital management, equine studies, companion animals and advanced clinical applications.
 Most of these bachelor's programs only admit students who have already graduated from an AVMA-approved associate's program.

 Differences Between Technicians and Technologists